tealhorizon87/ms2_block-puzzle/README.md

 - Where there is not enough space to display normally (eg. on a 'small' screen), modals are used
 - A contact form will be available to allow user-owner communication

+### Future Features
+- Introduce a level system related to the speed of the blocks as they descend down the screen
+- Increase usability for mobile devices by adding full touch controls
+- Add an animation to when the rows are cancelled to draw attention to it more

 ## Technologies Used
 ### Languages:
   - [HTML5](https://en.wikipedia.org/wiki/HTML5)